SengulIsa/WebKasa/README.md

 <div align="center">
   <h1 style="font-size: 48px;">32bit & Toyota Webcash Project</h1>
 </div>
-webcash register project is an application used by cashiers in markets to sell products.
+Webcash register project is an application used by cashiers in markets to sell products.

 # Project Introduction
 The project is a project where the cashiers log in, then go to the sales page and enter the product into the system with the quantity information of the customer who sells the products, then tell the customer the amount to be paid and give change.
 In addition, an application has been developed where the cashier can view the products, change the language, and change the theme whenever he wants.
 At the end of the sale, a receipt can be printed and given to the customer or even an invoice can be sent to his e-mail.